 How the Gold Country Cowgirl Blog Started

 How this blog came to be is a bit of a long story.
 In fact, I wrote a blog post about it and you can read the whole saga here.
 I’ve been blogging since 2012 and Gold Country Cowgirl, which I started in 2016, is actually my fourth blog.
 It just took me a while to find my blogging passion.

-As the evening went on, I came to the realization that no one knew about or had seen anything around them most of their lives.
-I sat back to reflect (aided by several glasses of wine) on the sad state of local knowledge these folks had.
-Then it occurred to me that for the last 13 years that I lived in Southern California, I was walking distance to Disneyland and, during that time, I went one time.
+I realized when I moved to Northern California that I had moved from a great tourist destination (Orange County) and had not really seen much of it, except from horseback, in many years.
+For the last 13 years that I lived in Southern California, I was walking distance to Disneyland and, during that time, I went one time.
 I could step outside my front door and see the fireworks but only did that about five times.
 I was 20 minutes from the beach, which I love, and went maybe once a year.

-I travelled out of the country a lot in my younger days but I’m staying closer to home now.
-I love learning about new places, meeting new people, wine, good food, cooking, horseback riding, camping, crafting, and all animals, especially my horse and three rescued cats.
+I am a baby boomer who has done her fair share of traveling, drinking wine and eating, and they are still my favorite things to do.
+I’m sure I’m not alone there!
+I traveled out of the country a lot in my younger days but I’m staying closer to home now.
+I love learning about new places, road trips, meeting new people, wine, good food, cooking, horseback riding, camping, crafting, and all animals, especially my horse and three rescued cats.

 Thanks for visiting my blog.
 I hope you enjoy my stories as I discover the USA!
 Be sure to subscribe below or in the sidebar to receive notifications of new posts and to receive special offers and stories you won’t see on the blog.

 If you are a brand and would like to see how we can work together, click here.